 A tripod is a must-have for many landscapes.
 A tripod allows you to stop down your lens to get an adequate depth of field.
 Your shutter speeds can increase significantly when you stop down your lens to f11-f22.
 Most photographers will tell you that it is very difficult to get sharp photos handheld at shutter speeds slower than 1/60 sec.
 If you want shutter speeds faster than that with the aperture stopped down, your only other option would be to increase your ISO setting.
 This can introduce noise into the final image you don’t want to have to fix in post.
 Instead, buy a light composite tripod and carry it with you.

 Consider the position of your camera.
 Make sure the horizon line is straight.
 It makes us feel uneasy when viewing an image with a horizon line that is skewed off the horizontal.
 It just feels unnatural.
 Not the emotion you want to evoke with your image.

 Photography is basically capturing the light.
 Use that knowledge to your advantage and plan your image to capture the best light.
 This may be the blue hour before sunrise or the golden hour around sunset.
 It could be an overcast day depending on your subject.
 Just note that most scenes look flat and washed out in the harsh light in the middle of the day.
 Try to avoid shooting in the middle of the day if at all possible.

 You need to learn some type of post-production software.
 Whether it is one of the Adobe products or another photography package, there are few really great photos that don’t have at least a minimum amount of post-production.
 This may include subtle touches to bring out more light in some areas and balance the light in others.
-Don’t let anyone tell you that learning software like Photoshop is cheating.
+Don’t let anyone tell you that learning software to enhance your image is cheating.
 Some post-production can make your good photo into a really great photo.
 Just don’t overdo it.
 We’ve all seen photos with way too much processing that no longer look natural.